mangrovedao/mangrove-core/README.md

 export READ_ROOT_ADDRESSES=false
 ```

 In this example we disable the default path and set the path to `/addresses/`.
-Remember the path is relativ to the project root.
+Remember the path is relative to the project root.
 This way you can easily read addresses from multiple sources.

 ## Tests